Employee advocacy with the new Facebook share dialog

 Alternatively, Facebook recommends using a native component called the Share Dialog.
 In this article, we’ll share some best practices for using the Facebook Share Dialog, alongside a few tips for enhancing your Facebook employee advocacy program.

-The Open Graph protocol was initially introduced by Facebook to allow website owners to share rich media objects.
+Facebook initially introduced the Open Graph protocol to allow website owners to share rich media objects.
 In the past several years this protocol has become standard and is widely used across the web.

 The domain verification process enables verified website owners to overwrite the link metadata when posting link attachments from social publishing apps to their Facebook Page.